 In O Level chemistry periodic table notes, you should know that the noble gases have many uses in our day to day life (based upon their chemical properties).
 Some of them are listed below.

-Argon is used to provide an inert (chemically inactive) atmosphere.
+- Argon is used to provide an inert (chemically inactive) atmosphere.
 It is also used in transistors and electric light bulbs.

 - The advertisement signs are made with neon gas.

 The elements (manganese, iron, copper and chromium etc) located between group 2 and 3 (the middle portion of periodic table) are known as transition metals.

 They have high melting and boiling point (high density also) as their metallic bonds are very strong and thus, high heat can overcome the forces of attraction.